WordPress/phpunit-test-runner/README.md

     export WPT_TEST_DIR=wp-test-runner-$TRAVIS_BUILD_NUMBER
     export WPT_TABLE_PREFIX=wptests_$TRAVIS_BUILD_NUMBER\_

-If the controller needs to connect to a remote environment, you'll need to:
+If the controller needs to connect to a remote environment, you'll need to have the CI job configure a SSH key:

     # 1. Create a SSH key pair for the controller to use
     ssh-keygen -t rsa -b 4096 -C "travis@travis-ci.org"
     # 2. base64 encode the private key for use with the environment variable
     cat ~/.ssh/id_rsa | base64 --wrap=0

-To configure the test suite to run from Travis:

-1. Fork the example repository found here (Link to example Travis setup).
-2.

-To configure the test suite to run directly within the test environment…

 ## Running